TEAMMATES/teammates/devdocs/process.md

        Merge the branch.
 Format of the commit message:
        `[Issue number] Issue title as given in the original issue`<br>
        e.g. `[2287] Add more tests for newly joined Instructor accessing sample course`
     * Remove any status labels from the pull request.
+Delete the branch (from GitHub UI).
     * Remove any status labels from the corresponding issue and close it.
   * If not green,
     * Delete the merge commit, if any.